Students are responsible for investigating the curriculum requirements and all deadlines for any U.S. bar exam they wish to take.

 Attorneys and LL.M. students with law degrees from outside the U.S. are advised to consult Section 507 of The Comprehensive Guide to Bar Admissions Requirements for information on their eligibility for individual states' bar admissions.

-Each year the Office of Student Professional Development hosts representatives from the Georgia Office of Bar Admissions in two key programs:
+Especially for the benefit of students in each graduating class, the Career Development Office annually hosts representatives from the Georgia Office of Bar Admissions in two key programs, as follows:

 - Bar Exam Character & Fitness: What You Need to Know

 - How to Pass the Bar Exam (YouTube) (Spring 2019)

 These programs are geared towards 3Ls, but all law students are welcome to attend.
 Students taking the bar exam in states other than Georgia will find the advice from Bar Admissions and the Bar Examiners helpful as well.
 These information sessions are announced via e-mail and LawDawgDash and are posted on the law school events calendar.